ChantalWere/alx-system_engineering-devops/README.md

-Write a script that displays all users and their home directories, sorted by users Task 22.
-DJ Cut Killer
+Write a script that prints “Hello, World”, followed by a new line to the standard output Task 0.
+Hello World